-Practicum agencies, students, and the GFU MSW Field Education Program all have important responsibilities and are vital to the collaborative nature of the Field Education curriculum.
-To formalize and emphasize the collaboration, an affiliation is formed between the GFU MSW program and agency partners to mutually support the professional development of social work students in practicum sites.
-A plan for developing social work skills in all areas of professional competence that meets the specific needs of the student and serves the agency mission to clients is designed by the student, the practicum agency and our Field Education Program.
+Practicum agencies, students, and the GFU MSW field program all have important responsibilities and are vital to the collaborative nature of the field education curriculum.
+To formalize and emphasize the collaboration, an affiliation is formed between the GFU and agency partners to mutually support the professional development of social work students in agency-based practicums.
+A plan for developing social work skills in all areas of professional competence that meets the specific needs of the student and serves the agency mission to clients is designed by the student, the practicum agency and our social work field education program.
 Professional research supports the centrality of supportive and engaged professional relationships for successful outcomes in field education.
-The Field Education Program is designed to bring students, Agency Practicum Instructors, Agency Task Supervisors and Practicum Faculty together for learning and reflection.
+The field program is designed to bring students, field instructors, task supervisors and faculty together for learning and reflection.